anatarist/spacehaven-mods/README.md

 - Characters can now squeeze past couches and chairs, although with a movement penalty, so you can place them in more crowded spaces.
 - Couches no longer require free space on each end so you can make Us and other shapes.

-NOTE: This mod is a drop-in replacement for the "Artificial Plant" example mod included with the mod loader.
+Note: This mod is a drop-in replacement for the "Artificial Plant" example mod included with the mod loader.

 #### [Download couchsurfing-0.0.1.zip](https://github.com/anatarist/spacehaven-mods/releases/download/v0.0.1/couchsurfing-0.0.1.zip)